hotwired-laravel/turbo-laravel/docs/broadcasting.md

     ->broadcastTo('general');
 ```

 This will tap on the `PendingTurboStreamResponse` and create a `PendingBroadcast` from it.
 It's important to note that this will return the same `PendingTurboStreamResponse`, not the `PendingBroadcast`.
-If you want to configure the `PendingBroadcast` that will be generated, you must to that before calling the `broadcastTo()` method, but you may also pass a `Closure` as the second parameter:
+If you want to configure the `PendingBroadcast` that will be generated, you must do that before calling the `broadcastTo()` method, but you may also pass a `Closure` as the second parameter:

 ```php
 turbo_stream()